klessydra/pulpino-klessydra/README.md

 ## Utilities

-We additionally provide some utilitiy targets that are supposed to make development for PULPino easier.
+PULPino additionally provide some utilitiy targets that are supposed to make development for PULPino easier.

 For disassembling a program call